peterhendrick/steggin/README.md

 chmod u+x ./steggin.sh
 ```
 * chmod - this program is native to unix and modifies files.
 See more by typing "man chmod".
-* u+x - this argument gives the current user permission to execute the file specified in the next argument.
+* u+x - this argument gives the present user permission to execute the file specified in the next argument.

 Currently, you must use files in the steggin directory.
 So copy your carrier and secret files to the steggin directory.
 With ./steggin/ as your cwd, in bash type: